Sealing in Canada - Frequently Asked Questions

 Residents of Labrador north of 53°N latitude and the Arctic can harvest seals of any species at any time of the year for subsistence purposes, except for some restrictions on ringed seals.
 Aboriginal persons can also harvest seals throughout the year for food, social, and ceremonial purposes and as provided in Land Claims Agreements.

 How old must seals be before they can be harvested?
 Why do sealers target young animals?

 Seals cannot be legally hunted until they have moulted their first coats and are living independently.
 Seals are not usually harvested until they are 25 days or older.

 Young harp seals provide the most valuable pelts and market conditions are generally stronger for this type of pelt.

 What are the Total Allowable Catches (TACs)?

-The harp seal TAC for 2012 was 400,000.
-This included a total developmental allocation of 20,000 seals for two innovative projects in the Magdalen Islands, as well as an allocation to the Nunatsiavut G overnment and the North Smokey Fishermen Association in Nova Scotia.
+The harp seal TAC for 2014 is 400,000.
+This includes a total developmental allocation of 20,000 seals for two innovative projects in the Magdalen Islands, as well as an allocation to the Nunatsiavut G overnment and the North Smokey Fishermen Association in Nova Scotia.